— WHAT IS PMDD ? —

 Premenstrual Dysphoric Disorder—also known as Premenstrual Dysphoria, Late Luteal Phase Dysphoric Disorder, or PMDD—is a cyclical, hormone-based mood disorder with symptoms arising during the premenstrual, or luteal phase of the menstrual cycle and lasting one to two (and sometimes three) weeks at the onset of menstruation.
 Symptoms of PMDD can disappear the day of or shortly after bleeding begins.

 As of now, there is no definitive cause of PMDD, and certainly not a one size fits all.
-It is thought that PMDD may be the result of an abnormal cellular response to the hormone changes a women experiences during the Luteal phase of her menstrual cycle—an increase and or decrease in estrogen and progesterone.
-Although hormone levels appear to show “normal” for most women with PMDD, it is the brain’s reaction and extreme sensitivity to these changes in hormone levels that is abnormal.
+It is thought that PMDD may be the result of an abnormal cellular response to the hormone changes a women experiences during the Luteal phase of her menstrual cycle—an increase and or decrease in estrogen and progesterone and the sensitivity to any and all fluctuations of these sex hormones, often times Progesterone being the primary instigator.
+Although hormone levels appear to show “normal” for most women with PMDD, it is the brain’s reaction to these changes in hormone levels that is abnormal.

 Women with PMDD are at an increased risk for postpartum depression as well as suicidal behaviors.
 Sex hormones during pregnancy fluctuate quite dramatically, affecting cellular response.
-The brain’s response to the rise and fall of estrogen and progesterone during ovulation, miscarriage, and menopause may also cause a crippling response in women with PMDD.
+The brain’s response to the rise and fall of estrogen and progesterone during ovulation, miscarriage, and menopause may also cause a crippling response.

 I also believe that many women unconsciously tap into what I describe as collective trauma.
 The fact that the menstrual cycle and menstruation itself has been shamed and silenced generationally is something that impacts many of us on a physical level.
 Taking a look at working with boundaries can help with this so we don’t take on the world’s pain in our bodies.